NormVg/NormVg/README.md

 ## Hey there!
 I'm Vishnu Gupta, also known as NormVg.

 - 🖥️ Full-stack developer and AI enthusiast
-- 🚀 CEO & Founder of [TheAlphaOnes](https://thealphaones.com/) where we build "Crazy Shit"
+- 🚀 CEO & Founder of [TheAlphaOnes](https://thealphaones.com/) where we build "Crazy Stuff"
 - 🔥 Leading the [TAO Community of Crack Head's](https://discord.com/invite/nbrFDHmsK3) – all about 'building in public'
 - 🏆 Hackathon lover and recent winner
 - 🎤 Hip-hop aficionado and occasional lyricist